 - Follow @letsmakeadeal on Twitter, and check it the day before you go.
 They’ll sometimes mention things for you to bring, and you could win prizes if you have it and they pick you.

 - Come up with an original, creative costume.
 Nothing too scary though.
 Don’t wear any brand names or have any logos on any part of your outfit, or they’ll get covered up.

-- When you get to the studio, you are ON.
+- When you get to the studio/have the virtual interview, you are ON.
 This means people are watching you.
 Well, supposedly anyways, but I still wouldn’t be a punk to anyone around you.